Attack on Titan: Plot

-Three years later, the Survey Corps attack Marley's capital, Liberio, orchestrated by Eren and his half-brother Zeke, who is the owner of the Beast Titan.
+Three years later, the Survey Corps launch an attack against the Marleyan capital of Liberio, orchestrated by Eren and his half-brother Zeke, who is the owner of the Beast Titan.
 Eren kills Willy Tybur, an Eldian who (along with his family) had been controlling Marley from the shadows and gains ownership of the War Hammer Titan after eating its previous owner, Willy's sister Lara.
-However, Eren is imprisoned for acting against orders but escapes with a faction of extremist Paradis soldiers called the Yeagerists.
+Eren is imprisoned for acting against orders but escapes with a faction of extremist Paradis soldiers called the Yeagerists.
 Zeke is kept in Levi's custody but manages to escape, severely injuring but not killing him.
 Marley's air fleet, led by Reiner, launch an invasion of Paradis, and chaos breaks out in the ensuing battle.
-Eren and Zeke reunite, which leads them to the Paths—a series of gateways connecting all Eldians through time and space.
+Eren and Zeke reunite, which leads them to the Paths—a series of atemporal gateways connecting all Eldians through time and space.
 There, they meet the consciousness of Ymir Fritz—the original Titan—whose tortured past led to her imprisonment within the Paths for thousands of years.
 Zeke attempts to convince Ymir to fulfill his wish to stop the Subjects of Ymir from reproducing via mass sterilization.
-However, Eren convinces Ymir to use her power to bring about the Rumbling—unleashing thousands of Wall Titans kept within Paradis' walls and leading them on a genocidal march to kill everyone outside the island.
+Eren, however, convinces Ymir to use her power to bring about the Rumbling—unleashing thousands of Wall Titans kept within Paradis's walls and leading them on a genocidal march to kill everyone outside the island.

-The Survey Corps ally with remaining Marley forces, including Reiner and a now-freed Annie to stop Eren, and they defeat the Yeagerists before confronting Eren, though many are killed, including Hange.
-After Levi kills Zeke and a mysterious creature that is the source of all Titans' powers, Mikasa kills Eren, causing the power of the Titans to vanish, reverting all Titans to human form, and stripping the Titan Shifters of their powers, thereby freeing all Eldians from the curse.
+The Survey Corps ally with remaining Marleyan forces, including Reiner and a now-freed Annie to stop Eren, and they defeat the Yeagerists before confronting Eren, though many are killed, including Hange.
+Levi kills Zeke and Mikasa kills Eren, which causes the mysterious creature that is the source of all Titans' powers to die and the power of the Titans to vanish, reverting all Titans to human form, and stripping the Titan Shifters of their powers, thereby freeing all Eldians from the curse.
 His death also releases memory blocks that he put on his friends, revealing that what transpired was part of Eren's plan to spare twenty percent of humanity, with Armin, Levi, Mikasa, and the others being recognized as heroes in the eyes of the world for killing him and stopping the Rumbling.
 Three years later, as Paradis and the rest of the world rebuilds, Armin and his allies begin peace negotiations led by Queen Historia.
 Mikasa buries Eren underneath a tree on a hill near Shiganshina District.
 The tree grows over time to resemble the one where the organism that granted Ymir her Titan power lived.
 An unspecified amount of time after Mikasa's death from old age, a modernized Shiganshina is reduced to rubble in a war.
-The series ends with a boy and a dog approaching the tree, which has become surrounded by wilderness, indicating that the Titans may return.
+The series ends with a boy and his dog approaching the tree, which has now become surrounded by wilderness.